puppetlabs/puppetlabs-apache/README.md

 When you declare this class with the default options, the module:

-- Installs the appropriate Apache software package and [required Apache modules](#default_mods) for your operating system.
+- Installs the appropriate Apache software package and [required Apache modules][`default_mods`] for your operating system.
-- Places the required configuration files in a directory, with the [default location](#conf_dir) Depends on operating system.
+- Places the required configuration files in a directory, with the [default location][`conf_dir`] Depends on operating system.
 - Configures the server with a default virtual host and standard port ('80') and address ('\*') bindings.
 - Creates a document root directory Depends on operating system, typically `/var/www`.
 - Starts the Apache service.